 The existing 99 Avenue sanitary trunk line that services over 100,000 customers needs to be replaced.
 This project will be completed in

-2 stages, starting in July 2020 and we estimate the project will be finished by the end of 2023.
-In Stage 1, we'll build a new tunnel along 99 Avenue, north on 148 Street and east on 101 Avenue.
-In Stage 2, we'll rehabilitate the exsiting tunnel on 99 Avenue.
+2 stages, starting in July 2020 and we estimate the project will be finished by the end of 2024.
+In Stage 1, we are building a new tunnel along 99 Avenue, north on 148 Street and east on 101 Avenue.
+In Stage 2, we'll rehabilitate the existing tunnel on 99 Avenue.
 Once our work in done, both tunnels will be in service, increasing capacity in the trunk network.

 About the 99 Avenue sanitary sewer